Our Distinctives

 Jesus taught His disciples to follow Him by modeling a life that nurtures their relationship with the Father (Luke 6:12; Mark 1:35), by inviting others into their community (Luke 6:13–16; Mark 1:17–18), and by serving those around them (Luke 6:13–16; Mark 1:38).

 Discipleship is the process in which Jesus works in us, both individually and communally, to make us more like Him.
 It is not a destination.
 It's a process where we learn a new way of life.
-Just as the early Christians were known as, "the Way" discipleship is to turn from our own ways to walking in the way of Jesus.
+Just as the early Christians were known as,'the Way,' discipleship is the process of learning to turn from our own ways to walking in the ways of Jesus.

 We fully believe that a life of discipleship is shaped more by Jesus’ work in us than by our work for Him.
 A disciple’s life is marked by surrender to Jesus’ work through the power and presence of the Holy Spirit.
 The Holy Spirit empowers us to live a Jesus-shaped life and produces spiritual growth in us to accomplish Jesus’ Kingdom mission—to reclaim and restore all of creation under His banner.